 Obesity and Psychiatric Disorders

-Several studies have found that a numbers of patients with mental illness are obese compared to the general population.
-Mental illness may increase the risk of obesity, while obesity may increase an individual's chances to develop a psychiatric disorder.
-The reasons behind the link between obesity and psychiatric problems are poor self-image, the biological disruptions caused by obesity, physical inactivity and the social stigma related to being overweight.
-Epidemiological studies justify positive associations between obesity and mood disorders.
+Numerous studies have shown that patients with mental illness are more likely to experience obesity compared to the general population.
+Mental illness can elevate the risk of obesity, while obesity, in turn, may raise the likelihood of developing a psychiatric disorder.
+The connection between obesity and psychiatric conditions is influenced by factors such as poor self-image, biological disruptions caused by obesity, physical inactivity, and the social stigma associated with being overweight.
+Epidemiological research supports positive associations between obesity and mood disorders.

 • Personality disorder